patrick-pagni/data-is-poetry-public/README.md

 - Make a website with an API and training and testing tabs so people can try the model out on their own poems

-  - The final step I would like to take after the above has been completed is to deploy the model, and make it available to the public.
+  - The final step I would like to take after the above has been completed is to deploy the model, and make it available to the public